LilSpazJoekp/explain-yourself/README.md

 If the post is filtered by AutoModerator and then approved by a moderator, the post will be treated as a new post and the app will act on it as if it was just created.

-If the post or bot comment is removed then approved by a moderator, the post will accept explanations if an explanation was not already accepted prior to removal.
+If the post or app's comment is removed then approved by a moderator, the post will accept explanations if an explanation was not already accepted prior to removal.

+If the app's comment is removed, the post will be considered safe and the app will stop enforcing checks.

+If the post author is a moderator and the post is approved, consider the post as safe and stop enforcing checks.

 ## Configuration